rafacbs/rafacbs/README.md

 ## Oii
 mi nombre és rafaela 🤧

-i like this emojis 🥶🥸🥺🥴
+i like these emojis 🥶🥸🥺🥴

 🤸‍♀️